emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-4-10-Multi-Period Inventory Planning with Stochastic Demand Using Python.md

 def fit_distribution_using_ks(distribution_names,
                               distribution_data):

+    """
-    """Function to check if data fits to the given distributions
+    Function to check if data fits to the given distributions

     Args:
         distribution_names (str): List of distribution names.